 What is Einstein Trader?

-The Einstein Trader is a forex bot that was designed in 2012 by William Morrison.
-The creator claims to have been a disgruntled systems developer before starting on the forex business.
-William says that in regards to forex robots, “You get what you pay for,” therefore if the binary traders are free, then you won’t earn from them.
+The Einstein Trader is a fully automated forex bot that was designed in 2012 by William Morrison.
+The robot was first developed as a manual trader and then automated.
+The developer claims to have been a disgruntled systems developer before starting the forex business.
+William says that in regards to forex robots, “You get what you pay for,” therefore, if the binary traders are free, then you won’t earn from them.
+The developer also created “Million Dollar Pips,” another EA still in the market today.

-He claims that forex bots work because traders pay for them.
-The bot is fully automated and is compatible with Metatrader 4.
+Einstein Trader’s developer claims that forex bots work only when traders have to pay for them.
+Einstein Trader is fully automated and is compatible with Metatrader 4.
 You purchase one Einstein Trader package that costs $497.
 What does the package entail?

 - Full lifetime access